• Skip to primary navigation

 The biggest expense in this recipe is the sweetened condensed milk.
 In order to lower the cost, you can make your own.

-You do save a little money by making it yourself, but if you’re only doing this from a cost-saving perspective, it’s really not worth it.
-With that said, I do think this tastes incredible and I love being able to customize the taste to my preference.
+With that said, I do think this tastes great even with store-bought condensed milk, and I love being able to customize the taste to my preference.
 I also like the fact that I know exactly what goes into the recipe.

 Can You Use Evaporated Milk?